How To Install Gap Scheme Runs Into Your Offense

-What is the gap scheme?
-The gap scheme is when an offensive lineman uses leverage instead of power when blocking another player.
+Gap scheme is when an offensive lineman uses leverage instead of power when blocking another player.
 It includes blocking a defender “down” away from the play, and creating a natural wall between the defender and the ball carrier.
+Put all of these blocks together, and they make up gap scheme runs.

 In this article, we’re going to dive into the fundamentals and principles of the gap scheme and how you can implement them into your offense.